top of page

 Colour Correction for Graphic Design - RGB v CMYK What's the difference?

-The use of colours in artwork is important, so color correction for Graphic Design is critical.
+The use of colours in artwork is important, so colour correction for Graphic Design is critical.
 It is key to making sure your colours look correct in the media you chose.
 If you have had any experience with design you may well of heard of two acronyms RGB and CMYK.

 As a graphic designer there are two main colour ways that you should be aware of.